ABOUT THE TASK FORCE

 First Baptist Church of Glenarden, Prince George’s County

 The VETF is partnering with the First Baptist Church in Glenarden and University of Maryland Capital Region Health to establish a large, community focused-vaccination site in Prince George’s County in Upper Marlboro.
 UMMS and First Baptist Church began planning for this site earlier this year, but they have agreed to dramatically accelerate timelines and open in less than two weeks.
-They will also significantly expand vaccination capacity to 900 doses per day, with the possibility of further expansion later in the spring.
+So far, they have assisted with 21,076 vaccinations.
+View the storyboard.

 Bikur Cholim of Baltimore – Ner Tamid Greenspring Valley Synagogue

-The task force assisted with more than 260 doses at this vaccination clinic in Baltimore City.
+The task force assisted with 1,094 vaccinations in partnership with Safeway and Walgreens.
 View the storyboard.

-At this mobile vaccination clinic in Montgomery County, the VETF assisted with 200 vaccinations.
+The clinic at Sacred Heart in Baltimore City, run by the VETF, assisted with 3,112 vaccinations.
 View the storyboard.

 Mobile Vaccination Clinics, Western Maryland and Eastern Shore

-The VETF will launch mobile clinics in hard-to-reach areas utilizing mobile units provided by the University of Maryland School of Nursing.
-These units will be deployed and staffed by the Maryland National Guard.
+The VETF has launched mobile clinics in hard-to-reach areas utilizing mobile units provided by the University of Maryland School of Nursing.
+These units have been deployed and staffed by the Maryland National Guard.
 Each mobile vaccine bus has the versatility to be used as a walk-in clinic or a drive-up site to administer between 60 to 160 vaccines per mission.
 Individuals will have the option of receiving the vaccine inside the wellness bus or staying in their car and vaccinators administering the vaccine there.
 The technology capabilities of the buses allow for registering and scheduling follow up appointments, making this a one-stop shop to getting shots in arms at otherwise hard-to-reach locations across Maryland.

 Vaccine Safety and Efficacy Event, M&T Bank Stadium